Anisocoria and Horner’s Syndrome

 - Cocaine blocked the reuptake of norepinephrine (NE), the sympathetic neurotransmitter, and since there was a lack of NE in the space after the nerve ending (postganglionic synapse), the affected eye failed to dilate.

-- Differential diagnosis includes neuroblastoma, other upper chest/lower neck masses, and carotid and brainstem lesions.
+- Differential diagnosis includes neuroblastoma, another upper chest/lower neck masses, and carotid and brainstem lesions.

 - Oligoarticular or Pauciarticular (40-60%): It involves 4 or fewer joints in the first 6 months of the disease.
 It commonly affects the knees, and less frequently, the ankles and wrists, often asymmetrically.
 There is a high risk for uveitis with this type and approximately 75% of these patients test positive for antinuclear antibody (ANA).
 Affects females more than males (5:1) and most often presents at approximately 2 years of age.